Old Krister desk made into a compact TV stand solution

-My name is Jen Byck and I look like that picture at all times.
-I am a freelance writer, communications consultant and owner of Alphabetty.
+My name is Jen and I look like that picture at all times.
 I enjoy appetizers as entrees, fountains choreographed to music and television shows intended for teenage girls.
-Oh - and I really dislike it when people spell it "Jenn."
-It's practically a phobia.
+Oh - and I really dislike it when people spell it "Jenn"; it's practically a phobia.

 1 comments: